How to help newcomers to Toronto feel more at home

 The LocalLove.ca Team

 One of the biggest issues for newcomers is leaving behind friends and loved ones.
-Where someone lives can add to that social isolation because less-expensive housing might be farther away from city centres where building new social circles can be challenging.
-Playing matchmaker to connect people from the same ethnic group or faith is a quick way help someone make new friends.
+Where someone lives can add to that social isolation because less-expensive housing might be farther away from city centres, meaning building new social circles can be challenging.
+Playing matchmaker to connect people from the same background or faith is a quick way help someone make new friends.
 Simply saying ‘hi’ to your new neighbours can help them forge new connections, but you can also get involved with welcome events at your local community centre — or even organize one yourself.

 2Hit the grocery store